UBC-MDS/DSCI-524-group-6/README.md

 ## Functions

-- **adjust_brightness(img_path, brightness_factor):**
+- **adjust_brightness(image, brightness_factor, verbose):**
-  Adjusts the brightness of an image specified by the given image path.
+  Adjusts the brightness of an image object in the form of a NumPy array.
 The `brightness_factor` parameter allows fine-tuning the brightness level.

-- **resize_image(image_path, height, width, method:, verbose):**
+- **resize_image(image, height, width, method:, verbose):**
-  This function takes an image path and adjusts the image to have the inputted dimensions using the selected method.
+  This function takes an image object and adjusts the image to have the inputted dimensions using the selected method.

-- **transform_image(img_path, method, direction):**
+- **transform_image(image, method, direction, verbose):**
-  Transforms an image based on the specified method and direction.
+  Transforms an image object based on the specified method and direction.
 Options include "rotate" or "flip", allowing users to orient images as needed.

-- **apply_filter(img_path, method, degree):**
+- **apply_filter(image, method, degree, verbose):**
-  Applies a filter to an image specified by the given image path.
+  Applies a filter to an image object in the form of a NumPy array.
 Users can choose from filter methods and adjust the degree of filtering to achieve the desired visual effect.

 ## Python Ecosystem Integration